remult/remult/docs/guide/85-Deployment.md

 ```sh
 heroku apps:create --region eu  my-project
 ```
-> If you want to allow heroku to determine a random name, simply do not include a name and heroku will determine a random name for you.

 Here's the result we got, when we allowed heroku to determine the name :)
 ```sh